poorting/spotweb-docker/README.md

 <img src="https://github.com/poorting/spotweb-docker/raw/main/img/spotweb4.png" width="100%" target="_blank">

-Choose Single user here, since the Nginx server is bound to 127.0.0.1 (localhost) anyway; having a Shared (or even Public) usage setup doesn't make much sense anyway; nor is this setup intended to be.
+Choose Single user here.
+Since the Nginx server is bound to 127.0.0.1 (localhost), having a Shared (or even Public) usage setup doesn't make much sense anyway; nor is this setup intended to be.

 Then fill in all the other things on the page.
 Finally click Create system.
 This will take a few moments.